aaronparker/aaronparker.github.io/_posts/2021-10-01-onedrive-knownfoldermove-loganalytics.md

 }
 ```

+Functions to post data to Azure Log Analytics
+{:.figcaption}

 ### Endpoint Analytics Proactive Remediations

 I've put together a script that will determine user folder sizes, gather OneDrive information, and post this data to a Log Analytics workspace: [Invoke-UserFolderStats.ps1](https://gist.github.com/aaronparker/74fae5b7887b4e46040a6adc194ab383).
 You'll need to update the script parameters with the workspace Id and the workspace shared key (using the workspace primary or secondary key), so that the script can authenticate to the Data Collector API: